 Finally, deploying the AI solution in clinical practice requires site integration, piloting, and testing.
 The process does not end with deployment – engineering and service are as important to maintain the quality of the solution.
 User feedback and a solid Post-Market Surveillance plan are how the solution can keep improving.

 What is, therefore, a realistic timeline for building a robust and compliant AI solution for COVID-19 on chest CT?
 Collaboration between hospitals, distribution partners, and AI companies, can speed up the above process, particularly if they have experience certifying and deploying AI.
-Our careful estimate is that it takes at least four or five months to build a solution and deploy it to the first site, without making any compromises along the way.

 To conclude, AI has the great potential to support clinical decisions – now and in the long term – but only if the industry does not take shortcuts, and instead uses this moment to deliver solid solutions and establish trust.